palmacas/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_Expansion_board/Round-display-for-XIAO/SeeedStudio_Round_Display_for_XIAO.md

 <div style={{textAlign:'center'}}><img src="https://files.seeedstudio.com/wiki/Get_Started_With_Arduino/img/Add_Zip.png" style={{width:800, height:'auto'}}/></div>

-If you want to use the RTC function on the expansion board, then you also need to search and install the **I2C BM8563 RTC** library.
+We need to use the RTC function on the round display, so you also need to search and install the **I2C BM8563 RTC** library.

 <div style={{textAlign:'center'}}><img src="https://files.seeedstudio.com/wiki/round_display_for_xiao/63.png" style={{width:800, height:'auto'}}/></div>